A Step-by-Step Guide to Producing a Charity Video

 Once we've finished filming and recording, we will make our way through the interview footage.
-This tends to mean transcribing the interviews and then structuring the transcribed soundbites into a visual script.
-This process is sometimes called a 'paper edit'.
+This tends to mean transcribing the interviews and then structuring the transcribed soundbites into a Paper Edit.
+This process is sometimes called an 'Edit Script' or 'Visual Script'.

-Here you can download our visual script template.
+Here you can download our Paper Edit template.

 We can then deliver you the visual script for review, so you can cross-check the key messaging and ensure that the narrative structure that makes sense.
 If there are any soundbites that don't quite work for you, you can hop into the original transcripts and see if there's a quote or soundbite that you think could work better.

-Check out this visual script example that will pulled together for QSA.
+Check out this Paper Edit example that will pulled together for QSA.